by Texas Homesteader ~

 I often take my slow cooker to covered-dish meals served to families at funerals held at our church.
 That way they can keep it warm during the service and it’ll be hot & ready to eat when it’s time.

 To keep them from having to keep track of it, I put a tape ‘tail’ on the power cord of my slow cooker with our name written on it.
-No more wondering by the kitchen helpers how to find out what slow cooker goes to whom.
+No more wondering by the kitchen helpers how to find out which slow cooker goes to whom.

 FB follower Kathy advises: I use the aluminum take out pans.
 Sometimes they come back, but it doesn’t matter if it doesn’t.
 Or use extra jars for soups.
 I’m always saving jars, so it is ok if they don’t come back.